Skip to main content

 A gathering of flowers, or collection of fine extracts from the Kleinood gardens.

 As the Kleinood gardens grew and became more bountiful with each new spring, the flowers and scents brought the need to create objects and extracts that capture the delight and beauty of these enchanting moments.
-And so the Parfums, the candles, the soaps, the mists and so much more came into being.
+And so the mist, the candles, the wax tablets, the potpourri and so much more came into being.

 de Boerin

-Receive our newsletter.
-Get insights, recipes and other goodly things from Kleinood.
+Receive our monthly newsletter with farm stories, new releases, insights, recipes and other goodly things from Kleinood.

 iv.
 A Garden to